Marked length spectrum rigidity from rigidity on subsets

 It follows, since the graphs of $s_1$ and $s_2$ intersect at

 that

 To conclude the proof we note that

 by the arithmetic-geometric mean inequality.
-Strict convexity guarantees that this inequality is strict if and only if $d$ and $d_\ast$ are not roughly similar. \end{proof} As an immediate corollary of (3) we obtain \begin{corollary} Suppose $d,d_\ast \in \Dc_\G$ are not roughly similar and have exponential growth rate $1$.
-Then for all $t \in (0,1)$ we have
+Strict convexity guarantees that this inequality is strict if and only if $d$ and $d_\ast$ are not roughly similar. \end{proof} Part (3) then shows that if $d,d_\ast \in \Dc_\G$ are not roughly similar and have exponential growth rate $1$ then for all $t \in (0,1)$ we have